GSD

 Check the GIF below to see how it is structured:Creating the landing page component in ButterCMS.

-Creating the portfolios About component
+Modeling the portfolio’s About component

 To create the next section, click the Create Component button at the bottom of the page to add another component.
 Name the component “About section.”
 Then, add two fields to the component for the caption and main text by doing the following: